nag9s/Scala-Notes/tuples.md

 The position of the value in the tuple has some relevance, unlike the position of an element in a list.
 Tuples can contain objects with a mixture of data types.
 Also like lists, tuples are immutable data structures.

 ![](/assets/tupleEx.png)

+Note in the last example that I used the class name Tuple3; if the tuple contained four elements, I would

+use the class name Tuple4, and so on.